-I will have these two paintings in it as part of the group show.
+These two paintings are in it as part of the group show.

 711 New High St,